jorgeg922/ThermalCamera/README.md

 7-->25

-Regardless of the pins you decide to use, wire these pins to the servos' PWM pins and power/ground them to the same source.

-At this point, I am assuming you have already mounted the servos onto a pan tilt.
-If you have not done so, you must do it and attach the thermal camera to the front of the pan tilt.
-You can look at the images of how I did mine to use as a reference inside the images folder.

-Now, if you are running the original sparkfun code, all you have to do is navigate into the appropriate folder and run the commands qmake && make.
-This will compile the code and give you an executable file.
-To run the executable run sudo ./raspberrypi_video

-If you are running my code, you will need to navigate into the raspberrypi_libs folder first and run the servoBlaster library.
-Make sure to run it with the sudo command or it will not execute correctly.

-After executing the ServoBlaster library navigate to the raspberrypi_thermalCam folder and run the commands qmake && make.
-This will again produce an executable which you can run.
-If you followed the steps correctly, the servos will start automatically moving in an attempt to center the highest temperature within the its field of vision.
+Finally, navigate inside the PiBits>ServoBlaster>User.
+In this folder you will find the Servod.c program.
+Execute it using: sudo ./servod

+This will enable the library, which will be later used by leptonThread.cpp

+Heat Detection Program---------------------------------------------------------------

+Having hooked up all the components together and executed the ServoBlaster library, the only thing left to do is execute the camera's heat detection program.

+Navigate inside the raspberrypi_thermalCam and type: qmake && make

+This will create the executable file, which you can then run it.

+Heat Detection Algorithm--------------------------------------------------------------

-As mentioned before, the code also contains an algorithm to estimate the temperature in fahrenheit of the highest object within its field of vision.
+As mentioned before, this project implements an algorithm to estimate the temperature in fahrenheit of the highest object within its field of vision.
 This algorithm was developed using a simple linear regression formula using the raw output of the camera as a baseline.
 Although the temperature was accurate for the room where I developed this algorithm, it might not be for the place where you are located.
 If you know how to run a regression, you can modify the formula accordingly within the source code.

-You must also take into account that there are other factors that affect temperature such as the environmental, and internal temperature of the camera, so even after running a regression with the raw outputs of the camera, the output might not be accurate when taken to other places.
-You need to think of the factors affecting temperature and add those sensors to your implementation if you want more accurate results.
+You must also take into account that there are other factors that affect temperature such as the environmental and internal temperature of the camera, so even after running a regression with the raw outputs of the camera, the output might not be accurate when taken to other places.
+You need to think of other factors affecting temperature and add those sensors to your implementation if you want more accurate results.